-Governing a partnership approach to serious violence is essential to the delivery of this strategy as no one organisation can resolve the problem alone.
+Governing a partnership approach to serious violence is essential to the delivery of this strategy, as no organisation can resolve the problem on its own.

-Manchester's Serious Violence Board will ensure effective oversight of responses to serious violent crime (ensuring prevention, early intervention and safeguarding are integrated to our responses) in the City of Manchester.
-The Board will oversee the implementation of a public health approach and drive to support partnership working to ensure visibility for overlapping areas such as safeguarding.
+Manchester's Serious Violence Board will ensure effective oversight of responses to serious violent crime and the implementation (ensuring prevention, early intervention and safeguarding are integrated to our responses) in the city of Manchester.
+The Board will oversee the implementation of the Serious Violence Duty through a public health approach and drive to support partnership working to ensure visibility for overlapping areas such as safeguarding.